-Sponsored by the Northern Rockies Fire Science Network, Salish Kootenai College, Confederated Salish and Kootenai Tribes, and the University of Idaho, this November 2012 field trip and workshop started with discussions of why and how fire was traditionally used on the land and then explored challenges to incorporating traditional knowledge and scientific ecological knowledge into fire management.
+In November 2012, the Northern Rockies Fire Science Network, Salish Kootenai College, Confederated Salish and Kootenai Tribes, and the University of Idaho sponsored a field trip and workshop.
+The event started with discussions of why and how fire was traditionally used on the land and then explored challenges to incorporating traditional knowledge and scientific ecological knowledge into fire management.